 Protection against protectionists: How FDI positions may mitigate transatlantic trade conflicts

-A comment by Prof. Dr. Stefan Kooths, Head of the Forecasting Center at the IfW Kiel Institute for the World Economy
+A comment by Prof. Dr. Stefan Kooths, Head of Forecasting Center at the IfW Kiel Institute for the World Economy, and Galina Potjagailo, IfW Kiel Institute for the World Economy

 The mercantilist attitude of the new U.S. presidency raises the fear of the United States turning towards a protectionist stance in trade relations with the European Union.
 The high bilateral trade surplus of the Europeans and Germany in particular feed into this concern.
 In 2015, the export surplus of the European Union amounted to 115 billion Euro (German share: 49 billion Euro).